contentauth/c2pa-c/docs/embeddable-api.md

 ### Archiving

 The pipeline does not expose `to_archive()`.
 The pipeline's workflow state (current state, cached placeholder bytes, exclusion ranges) is not part of the Builder's archive format.
-Archive the Builder before constructing the pipeline if you need the ability to restore to a clean state later.
-Because archiving captures the Builder before any embeddable operations modify it, restoring from an archive is also the simplest way to retry a failed or cancelled pipeline from scratch.
+Archive the Builder before constructing the pipeline if you need the ability to restore a Builder later (e.g. for retries on failure).

 ```cpp
 auto builder = c2pa::Builder(context, manifest_json);